nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       4. Other incorrect find commands to try: `find`, `find x`, `...` (where x is larger than the list size)<br>
          Expected: List of persons shown remains unchanged.
          Feedback box shows error details regarding incorrect input format.

+## **Appendix: Planned Enhancements**

+### Find Command
+* We plan on adding functionality for partial matches for phone number, address, and email, following the same format as the current partial name search.
+* In the future, we will also implement finding by multiple attributes rather than just one.

+### Delete Command
+* We plan on adding a confirmation prompt before Cher deletes the contact.
+* If no matches are found, rather than returning an empty list, we plan on displaying the current list along with an error message indicating no users were found.
+* We also plan on implementing deleting my multiple attributes rather than just one.